 Pour in the warm water gently.
-After few minutes, the colored dyes of the candies will color the water.
+After few minutes, the colored dyes of the candies will start dissolving in the water.

 In case, you don’t see the letters floating to the top, very gently shake the bowl for a second.
 It should cause the the letter ‘m’ to start floating.

-So, why the letters on the M&M’s didn’t dissolve ?
+So, why does the letters on the M&M’s didn’t dissolve ?
 Those tiny letters on the M&M candy are made of edible ink which does not dissolve in water.
 They are adhered to the candy with an edible glue that dissolves in warm water.
 Since the letters are less dense than water, the letters peel off and rise to the top as the rest of the candy shell dissolves.

 FLOATING M CANDY SCIENCE EXPERIMENT – FURTHER EXTENSION